KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

     </div>
 <body>
 ```
-Once this step is completed, you can refresh your website and the KyberWidget button should appear as implemented.
+Once this step is completed, you can serve up your website and the KyberWidget button should appear as implemented.

 ### KyberWidget (iOS)
 In this guide, we will be learning how to add the KyberWidget into your iOS app.
 Currently, you have to manually add KyberWidget into your project.
 [Cocoapods](https://cocoapods.org/) will be available soon.

 Additionally, we will also cover how you can customise the colour scheme and string of the widget and how you can create your own UI.
 #### Things to note
-* The guide uses ersion Swift 4 for APIKit framework.
+* The guide uses version Swift 4 for APIKit framework.
 * iCloud must be enabled in your capabilities as the framework is using document picker (for importing JSON file).

 #### Download the KyberWidget source code